Free: Healthy 5-Ingredient Meals EbookGet It Now

 The savory flavor of halibut baked pairs with so many dishes!
 Try it with these sides.

 - Easy veggies – Try this dish with roasted broccoli and cauliflower, sauteed asparagus, or air fryer brussels sprouts.

-- Simple salads – Plate this fish with cucumber tomato avocado salad, spring mix salad, or baby kale avocado salad.
+- Simple salads – Plate this fish with cucumber tomato avocado salad, fresh spring mix salad, or baby kale avocado salad.
 Or, make it classy with a French carrot salad.

 - Starches – Serve with potatoes or rice, or try swaps like roasted rutabaga, cauliflower rice, or zucchini noodles.